FormidableLabs/formidable-charts/README.md

 #####xAxis `object`

 This prop specifies a set of props to pass to the x axis.
-Valid props can be found here: [VictoryAxis](https://formidable.com/open-source/victory/docs/victory-axis#props)
+Valid props can be found here: [Axis](https://formidable.com/open-source//docs/-axis#props)

->Not applicable to VictoryPieChart
+>Not applicable to PieChart

 Example `{ name: "test" }`